FamilySearch/gedcomx/specifications/fact-types-specification.md

 ----|------------
 `http://gedcomx.org/AdoptiveParent`| A fact about an adoptive relationship between a parent and a child.
 `http://gedcomx.org/BiologicalParent`| A fact about the biological relationship between a parent and a child.
+`http://gedcomx.org/ChildOrder`| A fact about the child order between a parent and a child.
+`http://gedcomx.org/EnteringHeir`| A fact about an entering heir relationship between a parent and a child.
+An entering heir is received from another parent as an "exiting heir" for designation of inheritance.
+`http://gedcomx.org/ExitingHeir`| A fact about an exiting heir relationship between a parent and a child.
+An exiting heir is given as an "entering heir" to another parent for designation of inheritance.
 `http://gedcomx.org/FosterParent`| A fact about a foster relationship between a foster parent and a child.
 `http://gedcomx.org/GuardianParent`| A fact about a legal guardianship between a parent and a child.
 `http://gedcomx.org/StepParent`| A fact about the step relationship between a parent and a child.